NetoECommerce/App-Tutorial/README.md

 ></script>
 ```

 Save your new custom script.
-Go to your sandbox store's webstore and you should see your add-ons widget.
+Ensure your backend is still running, then go to your sandbox store's webstore and you should see your add-on widget.

-When your add-on is listed this step can be completed automatically when your add-on is installed by a merchant.
+When your add-on is officially listed on the Neto platform custom scripts can be added automatically when your add-on is installed by a merchant.
 You may even want to request a number of values from the user to add to your custom script such as an API key or account number.
 These will be added into the custom fields in the script which can be accessed using the `[@referral_keyX@]` tag, replacing `X` with the corresponding value number (1-4).

 ## Get listed
-When you're confident your add-on is ready, notify our partner team.
-From there they will review your add-on with you and request the marketing assets for your add-on listing.

-The way you bill for your add-on should be discussed with the partner team, depending on your requirements.
+Looking to build out an official Neto add-on?
+Reach out to our [Partner Team](https://partner.maropost.com/commerce-cloud/technology-partner/) first so we can discuss your requirements.

 ## Complete
 Congratulations on completing this tutorial!
 You should have a basic understanding of what features are available to you as an add-on developer.